Kiranjith83/SA/SA.md

     - Query can be only performed on a single partition key.
 If you want to work with multiple partition keys have to use SCAN.
 - Backup and restore
   - Point in time restore can be enabled at the table level.
+    - Restores to any point in the last 35 days.
+    - Incremental backups.
+    - Latest restorable: 5 min in the past.
   - Manual explicit backup is supported by DDB.
 Backup contains all the configurations and the indexes.
   - Restoring backup to the new table name.
 - Encryption comes as standard on DDB